 - 9 Alternatives to SWOT Analysis for Business Planning (SCORE)

-Discover where your business has room for growth or improvement; then formulate a new set of goals
+Discover where your business has room for growth or improvement and formulate a new set of goals.

 - When Should You Expand a Business?
 (SCORE)